What Is Decimal For 1 8

 Common Mistakes to Avoid

-When converting fractions to decimals, it's important to be aware of common mistakes:
+When converting fractions to decimals, you'll want to be aware of common mistakes:

 • Dividing the denominator by the numerator: Remember, you always divide the numerator by the denominator.